Portshift/CircleCI-Portshift-ORB/README.md

 ### **Adding Portshift Orb to your pipeline**

-Create a new "Workspace" in the build image job
+Create a a directory where you will build your image.
+This will later be persisted to a [Workspace](https://circleci.com/docs/2.0/concepts/#workspaces-and-artifacts)

 `- run: mkdir -p workspace `